1 Bg 4-1972: Transcendental Knowledge

 > be attained only by the mercy of the Lord and His bona fide

-> devotees.
+> devotee.
 Therefore, Krsna consciousness is transcendental.

 414